risingwavelabs/rfcs/rfcs/0059-dml-atomicity.md

 ![](images/0059-dml-atomicity/recovery.svg)

 As we can see, DML statements write their chunk into the redo log before actually applying them to the downstream.
 This is done so that we can ensure atomicity.
 If a recovery event occurs, we need to check the commit state to decide whether to apply or discard the data in the redo log.
 A `committed` state means we need to apply the remaining records in the corresponding redo log to the downstream, while an `uncommitted` state means we need to clean up the state of the corresponding redo log.
 We can perform this cleanup job after the `DMLExecutor` receives the first barrier.
 In summary, we should scan the commit log and clean up the redo log after recovery.

+## Durability

+Durability isn't guaranteed in this RFC.
+DMLs are considered finished after sending `End(txn_id)` to the `DMLExecutor`.
+The reason why we don't guarantee right now is that the current design relies on the checkpoint to commit DML statements, unless we can emit a checkpoint barrier right after a DML statement to force a checkpoint, but it seems expensive.
+Might be DMLs plus `Flush` is a more pratical solution to the durability.

+## Transaction

+This design relies highly on the fact that DMLs in our system only modify one table.
+If we want to support modifying more than one table in a transaction or a DML statement, we need a more complex design to coordinate the transaction which seems unsuitable to our current stage.

 ## Others
 - Table schema change needs to modify the redo log state together.